DR. JANET DEWART BELL

 She developed and managed The Opportunity Agenda’s acclaimed Communications Institute, a four-day, intensive multi-media training for social justice advocates.
 As Director of Communications at PolicyLink, Bell was instrumental in developing the organization’s collaborative approach to advocacy and communications and developed the trademark “Lifting up what works.”® As Director of Communications at the National Urban League, she was the League’s chief communications strategist and editor of The State of Black America.
 As part of AFL-CIO delegations, she has taught trade unionists in Morocco and Tunisia.
 She was the Chairperson of the District of Columbia Commission for Women and represented the District at the International Conference of Women in Nairobi, Kenya.

-Bell is the founder and president of LEAD Intergenerational Solutions, Inc. A nonprofit dedicated to developing intergenerational leadership as social change agents.
-She serves on the boards of Teaching Matters, CancerCare, the Southern Center for Human Rights, and the Women’s Media Center.
+Bell is the founder and president of LEAD InterGenerational Solutions, Inc. A nonprofit organization dedicated to developing intergenerational leadership as social change agents.
+She is the board chair for the Women’s Media Center and serves on the boards of CancerCare and the Southern Center for Human Rights, .

 She is an ordained elder, serving at First Presbyterian Church of Brooklyn, an intentionally inclusive and diverse Christian community, where all are welcome.